biozal/NewWorld/cities/Atlanta.md

 - Religion
   - Temple of Demeter
     - Workers:
-       - Persephone, 25, a beautiful and enchanting human priestess with a love of agriculture and a talent for gardening.
+       - Mollie Ball, 25, a beautiful and enchanting human priestess with a love of agriculture and a talent for gardening.
-       - Pan, 30, a wild and mischievous satyr acolyte with a love of nature and a talent for music.
+       - Amber Kaur, 30, a wild and mischievous satyr acolyte with a love of nature and a talent for music.
-       - Hephaestus, 50, a wise and learned dwarf sage with a vast knowledge of horticulture.
+       - Babs Stonejaw, 50, a wise and learned dwarf sage with a vast knowledge of horticulture.

 #### Belvedere Park
 - Ruler